-In December 2018, our Compensation Committee recommended, and our Board approved, a revised non-employee director compensation policy, or the director compensation policy, which establishes compensation to be paid to our non-employee directors as an inducement to obtain and retain the services of qualified persons to serve as members of our Board.
+In December 2018, our Compensation Committee recommended, and our Board approved, a revised non-employee director compensation policy, which establishes compensation to be paid to our non-employee directors as an inducement to obtain and retain the services of qualified persons to serve as members of our Board.
 The revised director compensation policy became effective on January 1, 2019.